ndombrowski/ndombrowski/README.md

 ### Welcome 👋

 I am [Nina Dombrowski](https://ndombrowski.github.io), a postdoctoral researcher at the Royal Netherlands Institute for Sea Research (NIOZ) in the Netherlands.

-I am using computational approaches to investigate mirobial communities in different habitats, such as the soil, hydrothermal vents or the open ocean.
-I am currently studying extremely small microbes, called DPANN archaea, to understand more about their metabolism and how they interact with other organisms.
+My research focuses on investigating microbial communities in different habitats, such as the soil or hydrothermal vents, using computational approaches.
+Currently, I'm studying tiny microorganisms, called DPANN archaea, to understand more about their metabolism and interactions with other organisms.

-I am self-taught in R and Python and a fan of open-access work, and therefore you can find multiple courses I gave during my postdoc years here.
-If you are interested, I recommend looking at the github pages (a link can be found in the readme if the link does not directly go to the HTML page).
-Feel free to skim through!

-Please keep mind that this is often work in progress and courses will be updated whenever there is a new opportunity to teach.
+I'm a self-taught R and Python programmer and an open-access enthusiast.
+On my page, you'll find multiple courses that I have taught during my postdoc years.
+Feel free to browse them on my GitHub page (the link can be found in the README if the link doesn't go directly to the HTML page).
+Please note that these courses are often works in progress, and I update them whenever I have the opportunity to teach.

-**Tutorials for Unix, R and (hopefully soon Python)**
+Here are some general programming tutorials I have created that you might find useful:

 - [Getting started with the command line](https://ndombrowski.github.io/Unix_tutorial/#sed-manipulating-files) including [example files](https://github.com/ndombrowski/Unix_tutorial)
 - [An introduction to AWK](https://ndombrowski.github.io/AWK_tutorial/) with [example files](https://github.com/ndombrowski/AWK_tutorial)